Advayp/docs/spiceaidocs/docs/reference/spicepod/datasets.md

 ---
-title: "Datasets"
+title: 'Datasets'
-sidebar_label: "Datasets"
+sidebar_label: 'Datasets'
-description: "Datasets YAML reference"
+description: 'Datasets YAML reference'
 ---

 A Spicepod can contain one or more `datasets` referenced by relative path or defined inline.